rhsev/dy.lan/README.md

 **Shared as-is.** This project was built to solve specific friction in personal automation workflows.
 The code is designed to be simple, transparent, and easy to extend with plugins.

-**No active support.** Issues and pull requests are currently disabled for now.

 **License:** MIT

 ---